flutter/website/src/get-started/install/help.md

 __Explanation and suggestions__

-The error occurs when an older version of Java Development Kit (JDK) is installed on your computer.
+The error occurs when an older version of the Java Development Kit (JDK) is installed on your computer.

 If you don’t need multiple versions of Java, uninstall existing JDKs from your computer.
 Flutter will automatically use the JDK included in Android Studio.